aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 ## Customize Hub Method Authorization

-It is possible to define different permission level on hub methods.
-For example, we don't want everyone to be able to send message in chat room.
-To achieve this we can define a custom authorization policy:
+It is possible to define different permission levels on hub methods.
+For example, we don't want everyone to be able to send message in a chat room.
+To achieve this, we can define a custom authorization policy:

 ```cs
 services.AddAuthorization(options =>